farlee2121/DevEssentialsBlog/content/posts/Whats-Your-Duck-V2/2022-06-16-2-Design-Tree-and-Incremental-Progress.md

 tags:
 - Design Process
 - Ducks
+title: "What's your Duck: The Design Tree and Incremental Progress"
 ---

-# What's your Duck: The Design Tree and Incremental Progress

 This series is about design process and organizing our thoughts for effective development.
 The main goal is to establish a mental model and intuition for effective design process.
 This post explores the fundamental questions "How do we effectively break down problems?", "Can software be perfect?", and "What makes software good?"